turbonemesis/constitution/CONSTITUTION.md

 A. The Vice President shall fulfill the following duties:

+1. Attend all official meetings of the Senate
-1. Cast votes in the proceedings of the Senate in the case of a tie vote
+2. Cast votes in the proceedings of the Senate in the case of a tie vote
-2. Act as a	parliamentarian	in the event of any constitutional	questions/disputes
+3. Act as a	parliamentarian	in the event of any constitutional questions or disputes

 ### Article V - Legislative Branch